OpenRTX/openrtx.github.io/rtxlink.md

 The physical layer of the rtxlink protocol is a serial communication, which may either be based on a physical link (UART) or a Virtual COM over USB.
 In case a physical link is used, its configuration is 8 data bits, no parity and either EIA hardware flow control, or CLOCAL mode (3-wire null-modem).
-The default baud rate is 115200 bit per second but the change to a different datarate can be requested by the client device.
-The support for datarates other than the default one is not mandatory, although an rtxlink host must support at least 115200 bit per second.
+The default baud rate is 115200 bit per second but the change to a different data rate can be requested by the client device.
+The support for data rates other than the default one is not mandatory, although an rtxlink host must support at least 115200 bit per second.
 The protocol tolerates buffering and fragmentation of the transmitted data.